rudrasecure/aws_neo4j_map/README.md

 * (s)-[:ALLOWED {timestamp: datetime(), protocol: outbound.IpProtocol, fromPort: COALESCE(outbound.FromPort, 'Not specified'), toPort: COALESCE(outbound.ToPort, 'Not specified')}]->(o): A security group allows specific outbound rules to an IP range, which are captured in this relationship, along with a timestamp to know when these rules were in effect.
 The direction of the relationship between IPRanges and SecurityGroups determines whether the rule is for ingress or egress traffic
 In essence, these relationships define how different components in the AWS environment relate to each other and how they evolve over time.

+* (rv)-[p:PEERED_TO {id: connection.PeeringConnectionId, status: connection.Status, timestamp: datetime()}]->(av) : This operation establishes a PEERED_TO relationship between the Requester VPC (rv) and the Acceptor VPC (av).
+The relationship contains properties such as the Peering Connection ID, its status, and the timestamp when the relationship was created or updated.
+The relationship also has attributes which are essentially 'tags' on the VPC peering connection - these (hopefully) should explain why the peering exists.

 ## Insights and sample queries